colinta/extra/README.md

     num % 3 == 0 and num < max

   -- curly brackets are required in `if` expressions, but they surround the entire -- expression.
-This is actual an "external argument" syntax that can be used to -- create your own DSLs evens = if(max == 10) {
+This is actually an "external argument" syntax that can be used to -- create your own DSLs evens = if(max == 10) {
     then: